pbchase/RepData_PeerAssessment1/PA1_template.md

 The histogram below shows the distribution of steps made in a day.
-The mean value, 1.0766\times 10^{4}, is represented by the green line while the median value, 10765, is represented by the blue line.
+The mean value, 1.0766 &times; 10<sup>4</sup>, is represented by the green line while the median value, 10765, is represented by the blue line.

 ```r